-Encouragement, Support, and Opportunities are three words I would use to describe my journey with PwC Cayman.
-From the very beginning of my journey with PwC in 2007 to now, 7 years later, I’ve received more encouragement, support and opportunities than I could ever ask for or imagine.
+Encouragement, support and opportunities are three words I would use to describe my journey with PwC Cayman.
+From the very beginning of my journey with PwC in 2007 to now, I’ve received more encouragement, support and opportunities than I could ever ask for or imagine.

 Would I encourage other Caymanians who are interested in accounting to apply to PwC?
 Yes, without a doubt.
 PwC will not only provide them support financially, but will go above and beyond by providing them mentors, career planning, experience both in Cayman and abroad, and community among other employees.
 What more could an aspiring accountant ask for?

-Therefore, whether someone is Caymanian or even someone abroad, PwC Cayman is one of the best firms to receive encouragement, support, and opportunities in the work place and beyond.
+Whether someone is Caymanian or even someone abroad, PwC Cayman is one of the best firms to receive encouragement, support and opportunities in the work place and beyond.

-Erik is a Manager in the asset management group in the Cayman Islands firm of PwC.
-He completed his articling with PwC Vancouver, Canada in 2012 and came to the Cayman Islands through a global mobility assignment.
-While being at the Cayman Islands firm, he has worked in the audit group and fund referred reporting engagement group.
+Erik is a manager in the asset management group in the Cayman Islands firm of PwC.
+He completed his articling with PwC in Vancouver, Canada, in 2012 and came to the Cayman Islands through a global mobility assignment.
+While at the Cayman Islands firm, he has worked in the audit group and fund referred reporting engagement group.

-Q: How was the transition from PwC Vancouver to PwC Cayman Islands?
+Q: How was the transition from PwC Canada to PwC Cayman Islands?

 After settling on the island and starting work, I began working with the funds group.
-I had no previous experience with funds, but through the office’s training program and some hard work I familiarized myself and felt comfortable much faster than I thought I would.
+I had no previous experience with funds; but through the office’s training programme and some hard work, I familiarised myself and felt comfortable much faster than I thought I would.
 In the year I’ve been here, I can easily say my experience while being here was exactly what I was looking for from an international move.

 Within the office and in Grand Cayman, there is an extensive community of people from a variety of backgrounds.
-Although, everyone comes from a variety of places, this community shares the desire to experience something new.
+Although everyone comes from a variety of places, this community shares the desire to experience something new.
 Because of that, meeting people and building strong friendships is very easy.
-In our first year here, we have developed friendships that will last a lifetime.
+In our first year here, we’ve developed friendships that will last a lifetime.

 Q: How different is your experience between the audit group and fund referred reporting engagement group?

-Working in the audit group you have direct exposure with the client and administrator, whereas in the fund referred reporting group we discuss the audit results with the performing PwC audit firm.
-This makes the dynamics very different between the two of them.
-In the fund referred reporting group we review the performing firms audit results and the financial statements rather than directly performing the audit procedures.
+Working in the audit group, you have direct exposure with the client and administrator; whereas in the fund referred reporting group, we discuss the audit results with the performing PwC audit firm.
+This makes the dynamics very different between the two.
+In the fund referred reporting group, we review the performing firms’ audit results and the financial statements rather than directly performing the audit procedures.

-I moved to PwC Cayman from the PwC Bucharest office in Romania.
-I joined the PwC Bucharest office in Romania in 2008 upon graduation from the Banking & Stock Exchange department at the Academy of Economic Studies in Bucharest.
-I worked with PwC Romania within the Financial Services Group for 4 years in the audit practice while studying for the ACCA qualification.
+I began my career at PwC Romania.
+I joined PwC in 2008 upon graduation from the Banking & Stock Exchange department at the Academy of Economic Studies in Bucharest.
+I worked within the financial services group for four years in the audit practice while studying for the ACCA qualification.

-Those 4 years shaped me as a professional as I was fortunate to work with a group of people who were not only highly skilled and with a great deal of experience to share, but also amazing personalities who put the PwC values in practice every day.
-Many of my co-workers came to Romania from other PwC offices on secondments and their experience and encouragement lead me to seek out my own international opportunity.
-PwC Cayman seemed like the perfect choice for me, being a world renowned financial centre in a natural Caribbean haven.
+Those four years shaped me as a professional.
+I was fortunate to work with a group of people who were not only highly skilled and with a great deal of experience to share, but also amazing personalities who put the PwC values in practice every day.
+Many of my co-workers came to Romania from other PwC offices on secondments, and their experience and encouragement led me to seek out my own international opportunity.
+PwC Cayman seemed like the perfect choice for me, located in a world-renowned financial centre in a natural Caribbean haven.

-Though it took some time to get used to the new office, being from PwC made it so much easier for me to fit in as the audit practice is very much consistent across different regions and working with people coming from different countries was not new to me either.
-I was also happy to find here the same environment of dedicated and skilled but also friendly and supportive people as I was used to, which in my opinion makes PwC such a great place to work.
+Though it took some time to get used to the new office, being from PwC made it so much easier for me to fit in because the audit practice is very much consistent across different regions.
+Working with people coming from different countries was not new to me either.
+I was also happy to find here the same environment of dedicated and skilled – but also friendly and supportive – people as I was used to, which, in my opinion, makes PwC such a great place to work.

-I was not much of a traveller before so moving to the Cayman Islands was a challenge for me and I expected it to take time for me to adjust to a new place, new people and a new office.
-It turned out that getting used to this small island is incredibly easy, everything you need is within 10–15 minutes drive, people are very sociable, there is a huge group of expats from all over the world living here with or without their families (including Romanians), and everyone is used to the yearly cycle of people coming or leaving the island.
-In 2012, the Forbes magazine survey rated the Cayman Islands the friendliest country in the world.
+I was not much of a traveller before, so moving to the Cayman Islands was a challenge for me.
+I expected it to take time for me to adjust to a new place, new people and a new office.
+It turned out that getting used to this small island is incredibly easy.
+Everything you need is within 10–15 minutes’ drive.
+People are very sociable.
+A huge group of expats from all over the world lives here with or without their families (including Romanians), and everyone is used to the yearly cycle of people coming or leaving the island.
+In 2012, a Forbes magazine survey rated the Cayman Islands the friendliest country in the world.

-I always wanted to learn to salsa dance and pursued this passion shortly after moving to Cayman by starting lessons and I am very proud of my progress after one year.
-Another passion of mine is riding motorcycles and I bought my first bike here on the island.
-I have to say, the view is amazing and riding the motorcycle around the island is quite an experience!
+I always wanted to learn to salsa dance and pursued this passion shortly after moving to Cayman by starting lessons, and I’m proud of my progress after one year.
+Another passion of mine is riding motorcycles, and I bought my first bike here on the island.
+I have to say, the view is amazing; and riding the motorcycle around the island is quite an experience!

-My secondment with PwC Cayman has been a rewarding experience, both professionally and personally and I would recommend that everyone consider challenging themselves with an international secondment in Cayman or elsewhere.
+My secondment with PwC Cayman has been a rewarding experience, both professionally and personally.
+I’d recommend that everyone consider challenging themselves with an international secondment in Cayman or elsewhere.

-While we are not actually going through client records sipping on a piña colada on the beach (as I was asked by an overseas client), every weekend is like a vacation!
+While we’re not actually going through client records sipping on a piña colada on the beach (as I was asked by an overseas client), every weekend is like a vacation!